DoctorFuchs/kiosk/README.md

 git clone https://github.com/DoctorFuchs/kiosk
 ```

 Then make sure python 3 is installed.
 If not please install (https://www.python.org/downloads/).
-(Python>=3.4)
+(We used python 3.6 (tested on 3.9.9))

 ## run